Malkin's late goal lifts Penguins past Stars 2-1

 A showdown between rising Dallas star Jason Robertson — who came in as the NHL's second-leading goal scorer behind Edmonton's Connor McDavid — and Penguins captain Sidney Crosby offered the promise of a shootout.

-Robertson was held without a shot for the second time this season and Crosby mustered only two in 19 minutes of ice time as two of the league's highest-scoring teams took a more defensive-minded approach in a game of tight checking and limited chances.
+Robertson was held without a shot for the second time this season, and Crosby mustered only two in 19 minutes of ice time.
+Two of the league's highest-scoring teams played the type of game that's the norm the late spring, not a couple of weeks before Christmas.

+"It seemed like both teams defended really hard," Sullivan said.
+"We were trying to make it as hard on them as they were trying to make it on us.
+So it was one of those games."

 Jarry quickly settled down and Joseph evened the score with a pretty wrist shot the left circle that found its way around a perfect screen by teammate Jason Zucker and into the net 13:14 into the first for Joseph's second career goal and first since Feb.
 6, 2021.